Raspberry PI Pico Pinout (including Pico W version)

 The UART allows communicating with enabled devices by performing the serial-to-parallel conversion on data received and parallel-to-serial conversion on data transmitted.

-I2C is a commonly used 2-wire interface that can be used to connect devices for low-speed data transfer using clock SCL and data SDA wires.
+The I2C uses a 2-wire interface to connect devices for low-speed data transfer with the SCL (clock) and SDA (data) wires.

 SPI is a serial peripheral interface using a 4 lines communication: Serial Clock, transmission, receiving, and chip select (this one to define who is master and slave in the communication).